Why I love cabbage on a keto diet

 There are so many ways to eat and cook this veggie, but I’m partial to fermenting it!
 The process is incredibly easy and the flavors fermentation deliver are like none other.
 I recommend starting out with sauerkraut or kimchi.

-Whatever your preferred method of cooking, the heads should be of a good color with firm, nicely packed, crisp leaves.
+Whatever your preferred method of cooking, the heads should be of a good color with a firm, nicely packed, crisp leaves.

 - Bacon + Blue Cheese (especially with red varieties)